In 2018 the PRI implemented minimum requirements for membership alongside introducing programmes for showcasing leadership.

 The increased accountability of the PRI as an organisation is one of the focus areas of our 10-year Blueprint for responsible investment.

-The PRI is implementing the following minimum requirements for existing and future asset owner and investment manager signatories.
-Failure to meet these requirements by 2020, following extensive engagement with the PRI, would result in delisting.
+The PRI has implemented the following minimum requirements for existing and future asset owner and investment manager signatories.
+Failure to meet these requirements over a two-year period, following extensive engagement with the PRI, would result in delisting.

 The three requirements are: